uclalawcovid19behindbars/custodial_mortality_project/README.md

     harmonize_CMP_deaths() %>%
     pull_CMP_fac_data()

-# Calculate monthly mortality rate from available data
+# Calculate monthly crude mortality rate from available data
 # Options: set pop.source to 'Vera' or 'UCLA' (N.B. some interpolation of total population numbers for agencies is conducted in these functions and total population numbers do not necessarily reflect a number actually reported by an agency.
 Please see the interpolation functions in the `general_utilities.R` file for more context on how this data is produced)
 calculate_monthly_rate('UCLA')